codepath/android_guides/Design-Support-Library.md

 - Support v4 library modules have been broken apart but cannot be used to reduce APK size because the fragment library still depends on all other related modules.  ([[view guide|Migrating-to-the-AppCompat-Library#overview]])

-- Transitions API backported to Android 4.0 but does not include support for activity/fragment transitions.
+- Transitions API backported to Android 4.0 but does not include support for activity/fragment transitions. ([[view guide|View-Hierarchy-Animations]])

 ## References